 - Drywall that is marketed as having fewer conditions that contribute to the growth of mold.
 The organically derived paper facing of traditional drywall is the area that provides ready conditions for mold.

 - Not guaranteed or warranted to be mold-free.

 - Either gypsum core drywall with fiberglass facing or homogeneous (no layers).

-- About 10% more than traditional paper-faced drywall.
+- About 10% more expensive than traditional paper-faced drywall.

 - Different from greenboard in that greenboard still has that paper facing.

 In brief, mold-resistant drywall still can grow mold, and with surprising vigor.
 Ironically, manufacturer warranties do not cover mold growth.

 However, it does have less of a propensity towards mold growth than traditional paper-covered drywall.

 Mold resistant drywall is more expensive than paper-faced drywall, but not vastly so.
 Expect to pay about 10 percent more for this product.